How to Train BERT with an Academic Budget: Downstream Evaluation

 \section{Downstream Evaluation}

-We test the performance of our optimized, calibrated 24hBERT model on the GLUE benchmark~\cite{wang-etal-2018-glue}.\footnote{See Appendix~\ref{appendix:c} for a full description of the tasks.} For fine-tuning, we follow the practice of \citet{Liu2019RoBERTaAR} and run a grid search over multiple hyperparameters and seeds (see Appendix~\ref{appendix:b} for a complete list).
+We test the performance of our optimized, calibrated 24hBERT model on the GLUE benchmark~\cite{wang-etal-2018-glue}.\footnote{See Appendix~\ref{appendix:c} for a full description of tasks.} For finetuning, we follow the practice of \citet{Liu2019RoBERTaAR}, and run a grid search over multiple hyperparameters and seeds (see Appendix~\ref{appendix:b}), and also use mid-training~\cite{phang2018stilts} on MNLI for RTE, MRPC and STS-B.

-Table~\ref{tab:glue_tasks} shows the results on both validation and test sets of the various GLUE tasks.
-We observe that our 24hBERT model is able to perform on par with \bertbase on 3 major datasets (MNLI, QNLI, SST-2) and even outperform it on 2 tasks (MRPC, CoLA), but reach lower performance than \bertbase on 3 tasks (QQP, RTE, STS-B).
-The performance gap on RTE is especially large, and accounts for the difference in the average score.
-We suspect that BERT's next-sentence prediction objective, which we omit (Section~\ref{sec:methods}), is particularly helpful for bitext classification when only a few training examples (2.5k) are available.
-Overall, we find that our recipe produces a model that is largely competitive with \bertbase, but at a small fraction of its training cost.
+Table~\ref{tab:glue_tasks} shows the results on GLUE's test sets.
+Our 24hBERT model performs on par with \bertbase on 3 major tasks (MNLI, QNLI, SST-2) and even outperforms it on CoLA.
+However, 24hBERT reaches slightly lower results on 4 tasks (QQP, RTE, MRPC, STS-B).
+Overall, this amounts to a small difference on the average score (0.4\%), showing that our recipe can indeed produce a model that is largely competitive with \bertbase, but at a small fraction of its training cost.